jyates/jyates.github.com/_posts/2011-11-26-vagrant-chef-tips.md

 ---
 layout: post
 title: Vagrant + Chef - Tips and Tricks
+description: Some general tips and tricks for using Vagrant and Chef.
+Dont know what I'm taking about?
+I'll explain the latest in VM coolness too.
+tags: vagrant, chef, tips, gotcha, tricks, ruby
 ---

 # Vagrant + Chef - Tips and Tricks